-An easy concrete walk leads you to jaw-dropping views of the surrounding cliffs and the lighthouse, but if you can time your visit for sunset – all the better!
+A straightforward concrete walk leads you to jaw-dropping views of the surrounding cliffs and the lighthouse, but if you can time your visit for sunset – all the better!
 On a clear day, you can even see out over the Minch to the Western Isles.
-Be careful to follow the safe route, as some more…death-defying travelers go off the path but the cliff is steep and often slippery.
+Be careful to follow the safe route, as some more…death-defying travelers go off the path, but the cliff is steep and often slippery.

 Those Instagram shots are not worth it, guys!

 The point is often deemed as the best place on Skye to see whales, dolphins, porpoises and basking shark, but you will have to look super hard to maybe organize a tour from the nearby town.
-Spotting sea-birds such as gannets, black guillemots, razorbills, and shags is a lot easier from land.
-There is also plenty of sheep to try capture for a photo, but trust me…They do not like it!
+Spotting sea-birds such as gannets, black guillemots, razorbills, and shags is a lot easier from the land.
+There is also plenty of sheep to try capture for a photo, but trust me – they do not like it!

 Yes, we are back on the fairies….